o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/materials-nodes.md

 ---
-description: ' Use material nodes to work with material assets in the &ALYlong; &script-canvas;
+description: ' Use material nodes to work with material assets in the Amazon Lumberyard Script Canvas editor. '
-  editor. '
 title: Material Nodes
 ---